carmelosammarco/DockJup-Lab/README.md

 ## Fast way to download the image and run the project:

+1) Download this repository locally and using the terminal/command-propt direct you there

-1) Run the following code on your terminal/command-propt (inside this repository so to be able to load the example files inside the folder "Notebook"):
+1) Run the following code o to be able to load the example files inside the folder "Notebook"(an alternative can be create locally a new folder  with inside a folder called "Notebook" which contain the file you need as data, jupyter-notebook and so on..):
 ```
 docker run -d -v "/${PWD}/Notebook:/SRC/Notebook" --name "dockjup-lab" -p 8888:8888 --restart always --shm-size 2g sicilian4ever/dockjup-lab
 ```